AlainDevs/Firefox_speech/README.md

    - Check that your Google Cloud project has Text-to-Speech API enabled
    - Verify your API key is correct and not expired
    - Ensure you have quota/credits available in your Google Cloud account
-   - **Important**: Verify your project has access to Chirp 3 HD voices in supported regions
+   - Verify your project has access to the selected TTS engine (Chirp 3 HD or Gemini-TTS)
+   - Try switching between engines to see if one works better

 4. **No audio playback**
    - Check your browser's audio settings
    - Make sure the website allows audio playback (some sites block autoplay)
-   - Try testing with the built-in test function in the popup
+   - Try testing with the built-in test function in the popup for both engines
+   - Switch between Chirp 3 HD and Gemini-TTS tabs to test different engines

+5. **Gemini-TTS specific issues**
+   - If prompts aren't working as expected, try simplifying your prompt
+   - Ensure prompt length is reasonable (under 900 bytes)
+   - Try different voices to find one that works best with your prompt style

 ### Browser Compatibility
 - Designed for Firefox (manifest v2)